-Despite its name, Dubrovnik’s Copacabana has little in common with Rio’s white sandy playas.
-Set in Babin Kuk, the site of the Valamar hotel complexes, one of Dubrovnik’s largest beaches is made up of pebbles and sand, with shallow waters – making it a safe bet for families.
-There’s a small inflatable water park for kids and an all-day bar for adults, too.
+Despite its name, Dubrovnik’s Copacabana has little in common with Rio’s white sandy swathes.
+Set in Babin Kuk, a wealthy area on the Lapad peninsula and the site of the Valamar hotel complexes, Copacabana is one of Dubrovnik’s largest beaches and is made up of pebbles and sand, with shallow waters – making it a safe bet for families.
+There’s a small inflatable water park for kids and an all-day bar for adults too.

-Beaches don’t come hipper than Coral Beach, a luxuriant hang-out with perfectly sculpted sand-banks and well-preened palm trees.
-The beach is dotted with white lounge chairs, and pricey cocktails are de rigueur, while Scandinavian techno faintly patters in the background.
+Days at the seaside don’t come hipper than the Coral Beach Club, a luxurious hang-out with perfectly sculpted sandbanks and well-preened palm trees.
+Set on the west coast of Babin Kuk, the beach is dotted with white lounge chairs, and pricey cocktails are de rigueur, while Scandinavian techno faintly patters in the background.

 Additional reporting for this article was provided by Peterjon Cresswell.